orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

   scenario is having one "writer" Orthanc server that handles the ingesting of DICOM instances, and multiple "reader" Orthanc servers with features such as DICOMweb or viewers.

+* Since Orthanc 1.12.3 and PostgreSQL plugins 6.0: You may enable the ``ReadCommitted`` transaction mode to allow multiple threads to write in DB at the same time.

 * From Orthanc 1.11.0: you have the ability to add more :ref:`main DICOM tags <main-dicom-tags>` in the Orthanc Index